The Vienna Secession: A History

 THE SPLIT

 While the presidents of the association changed in the early years, there were growing disagreements between the members of the Secession concerning the objectives of the association.
-On the one side were the ‘Klimt group’ who set out to include the applied arts into the Secessionist program by including designers and architects in their exhibitions.
+On the one side was the ‘Klimt group’ who set out to include the applied arts into the Secessionist program by including designers and architects in their exhibitions.
 On the other side were the ‘pure painter’ members with Engelhardt at their head who felt the applied arts did not possess the same artistic quality as easel painting.

 The breaking point, however, was an incident involving Carl Moll and the Galerie Miethke- a prominent gallery in Vienna.
-In the spring of 1905, the gallery had sought the curatorial advice of Moll who wanted to run the gallery as a commercial outlet for the artists of the Secession.
+In the spring of 1905, the gallery sought the curatorial advice of Moll who wanted to run the gallery as a commercial outlet for the artists of the Secession.
 This proposal was of course seen as a conflict of interest by the Klimt group who regarded the move as the commercialization of their association.
 In the end, the decision to become involved with the gallery was put to a vote and the Klimt group lost by one vote.
 As a result, the Klimt group resigned from the Secession leaving behind the most valuable asset: the building.
-The association saw a reduction of the number of official members from 64 listed in the 23rd exhibition catalogue (May 1905) to 48 members listed in the 24 exhibition catalogue (November- December 1905).
+The association saw a reduction in the number of official members from 64 listed in the 23rd exhibition catalogue (May 1905) to 48 members listed in the 24 exhibition catalogue (November- December 1905).

 While the Secession would continue at least in name for another 13 years, the quality of the exhibitions never matched the creative vision of Klimt, Olbrich, Hoffmann and Moser during the first 8 years.